Health services

 Invoicing and reporting

-Counsellors approved to treat ICBC customers and who have met ICBC's vendor number requirements may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to submit invoices and reports directly to ICBC.
+Counsellors who are part of the ICBC Recovery Network may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to submit invoices and reports directly to ICBC.

 Grief counselling